Ezequiel-Portifolio/Ezequiel-Portifolio/README.md

-# Hello, I'm [Ezequiel] 👋
+# Hello, I'm Ezequiel 👋

 ### About Me
 I am a beggineer developer passionate about technology and innovation.
-Currently, I'm focused on enhancing my skills in [Full-stack Development].
+Currently, I'm focused on enhancing my skills in Full-stack Development.

 ### Skills
-- Programming Languages: [Python and C#]
+- Programming Languages: Python and C#
-- Frameworks and Libraries: [None]
+- Frameworks and Libraries: None
-- Tools: [Unity 6 and VS Code]
+- Tools: Unity 6 and VS Code

 ### Projects
 Here are some of my most recent projects: